sauradeeppaul/TerrainSketching/README.md

 The interface is divided into 2 modes which can be switched using **M**.
 These are:

 ##### Height Mode
 Here the user can define the spine curves of the terrain.
+Any part of the curve below the base plane is drawn in red while anything above is drawn in green.

 ##### View Mode
 The user sees the generated terrains.